fghibellini/nix-haskell-monorepo/shell.nix/README.md

 very minimum to build that one package.

 Which versions of the dependencies will Cabal fetch is a complicated topic and can be entirely avoided by using Nix.

+> NOTE
+>
+> If you were already using Cabal to build your monorepo and you are specifying external dependencies explicitly,
+> you will want to create a second `cabal.project` in the nix folder without those external deps.
+> Then you will have to specify the `caba.project` file with all the cabal invocations. e.g.
+> ```
+> cabal new-configure --project-file ../nix/cabal.project && cabal new-build --project-file ../nix/cabal.project
+> ```
+> It is unfortunate that Cabal doesn't allow to specify the project file with an environment variable instead of a flag.

 # With Nix